nymea/nymea-plugins/shelly/README.md

 it will shut down right after a button press which might interrupt the setup.
 However, once set up, the Shelly Button 1 will work perfectly fine in the low power mode.

-### Note for the Shelly Plug/PlugS
+### Note for Shelly power meters
-To display the total consumed power, the plug needs to sync the time once with an internet time server so it can set the timestamp for the meter.
+To display the total consumed power by a meter device, it needs to sync the time once with an internet time server so it can set the timestamp for comparing.
+Without that, the total is always returned as zero.

 ### Note regarding firmware updates
 Some shelly devices get sold with an old firmware version installed.
 Some functionality will be missing.
 Since some point in 2021, shelly devices need to connect to the shelly cloud once to pull firmware updates.
 So please enable cloud access in the settings under "Internet & Security" -> "Cloud" and wait a few minutes.